Erickadikah/alx-higher_level_programming/0x03-python-data_structures/README.md

-this a python project on data structures: list amizing work
+this a python by Erick adikah project on data structures: list amizing work